3-Year Direct-Entry Midwifery Program

 4-Month Licensure by Endorsement Program

 The Licensure by Endorsement (LBE) Program is designed to prepare maternity care providers (usually midwives) credentialed in other states or other countries for licensure as Florida Licensed Midwives.
 Coursework is both academic and clinical, with a strong emphasis on the laws and rules that govern practice as a Florida Licensed Midwife.
-Applicants are required to have their credentials and midwifery education reviewed and approved by the state of Florida and Council of Licensed Midwifery prior to enrolling in the program.
+Applicants are required to have their credentials and midwifery education reviewed and approved by a recognized independent credentialing agency prior to enrollment in the program.
 Click here to download the LBE Program FAQ Sheet

 Students completing the program receive a diploma from FSTM, and are prepared to sit for the NARM exam.
 Upon passing the NARM exam and completing the endorsement program, the graduate may file for licensure as a Florida Licensed Midwife and as a Certified Professional Midwife.
 The clinical requirements for completing the Florida Licensure by Endorsement Program are defined by Chapter 467 Florida Statutes and FAC 64B24 and meet criteria for CPM certification by NARM.
 Requirements are subject to change at any time per regulatory agencies.
 Please refer to the clinical description section of the catalog for complete clinical requirements and click the link below for specific details.